masrimohammad/laravel-database-ask/README.md

 # Laravel Database Ask:
 Interact with your database using natural language

-Ask DB allows you to use OpenAI's GPT-3 to build natural language database queries.
+Database Ask allows you to use OpenAI's GPT-3 to build natural language database queries.

 ```php
 $dbAsk = new DatabaseAsk();